edogdu/RAM_Cyber_Defenders/README.md

 3. **Run the Game:** Build and run the game within your VR headset environment.
 Make sure your VR device is properly connected and configured.
 4. **Enjoy Learning:** Immerse yourself in the CTG VR world and start learning cybersecurity in a whole new way!

+## Download Game to Oculus Device

+1. **Set Developer Mode on your Oculus Device**
+2. **Download Meta Quest Developer Hub**
+3. **Put the APK File into your Oculus Device using Meta Quest Developer Hub**
+4. **After the Installation, Press Launch App Button**
+5. Once you launched the app the game will be permanently installed to your Oculus device
+6. Have Fun!

 ## Contributors for this Project

 - Professor: Dr. Erdogan Dogdu